communicode/communikey-backend/.github/ISSUE_TEMPLATE.md

 ## Description

 Describe the enhancement or bug as in many relevant details as possible.
-If this is a enhancement suggestion add specific use-cases and explain why this feature or improvement would be useful.
 If this is a bug provide ensure to fill in the [steps to reproduce](#steps-to-reproduce) it.

+### Benefits

+If this is a enhancement suggestion add specific use-cases and explain why this feature or improvement would be useful and maybe include references to related known problems or bug reports.

+### Possible Drawbacks

+If this is a enhancement suggestion describe possible negative impacts regarding e.g. functionality or usability.

+### Alternative Solutions

+If this is a enhancement suggestion please describe clearly and concise if you've considered alternative features or solutions.

 ### Steps to Reproduce